griffio/griffio.github.io/_posts/2023-03-18-More-Kotlin-Racing-Ambiguous-Coroutines.md

 ---

-Shows **basic examples** where two or more suspended functions can be executed in parallel, the first result to complete successfully will be used and the rest will be cancelled, ending the coroutine scopr.
+Shows **basic examples** where two or more suspended functions can be executed in parallel, the first result to complete successfully will be used and the rest will be cancelled, ending the nearest coroutine scope.

-This is, for example, useful when [Happy Eyeballs](https://www.rfc-editor.org/rfc/rfc8305) or other fast fallback algorithm is useful.
+Useful for [Happy Eyeballs](https://www.rfc-editor.org/rfc/rfc8305) or other fast fallback algorithm is required.

 Example 1 using select: